|The memorial near Sandy Hook Elementary School|

 When I say Rhee, Park and Chun were fascists, I literally mean the term “fascists.”
 They were real, true fascists who commandeered the Korean economy and fattened their own coffers.
 (Chun was found to have collected more than a billion dollars during his seven-year reign into his slush fund, a staggering sum for South Korea of the 1980s.)
 They held up newspaper editors at gunpoints and dictated what the newspapers should say.
 If the Korean people criticized their rule, they were beaten, tortured and killed.
 If a leader emerged in the opposition, they jailed and/or assassinated the leader.

 Yet today, South Korea boasts the most robust democracy in East Asia.
 In 2013, it is virtually unimaginable that South Korea would backslide into another round of military rule.
-South Korean democracy is operates efficiently enough to foster its world-class businesses.
+South Korean democracy is operates efficiently enough to foster its world-class corporations.
 South Korean democracy creates peaceful resolutions to fractious political issues in accordance with the rule of law.
 In its quarter-century history, South Korean democracy already experienced two peaceful transitions of power--conservative to liberal, then again to conservative.

 What is more, South Korean democracy serves its essential function: check the excesses of power in accordance with the rule of law.
 In 1996, the democratic Korean government successfully prosecuted Chun Doo-hwan to life in prison.
 When the sons of presidents Kim Young-sam and Kim Dae-jung were alleged to have received bribes, Korea’s justice system investigated them and put them into jail.
 When president Roh Moo-hyun in 2004 was alleged to have violated election laws, he was impeached.
 Korea’s press serves their rightful role as the watchdog, being independent (albeit with commonplace journalistic slants,) loud and activist.